 Did you know the way in which we speak to babies affects their language development as children?
 We asked an expert what we can do to help our bubs get the gift of the gab!

-Long before their first word, babies’ brains are working very hard to learn language (they’ll probably learn to use the apps on your phone before they utter their first word too).
+Long before their first word, babies’ brains are working very hard to learn a language (chances are, they’ll probably learn to use the apps on your phone before they utter their first word).
 So what can you do as a parent to help the language development process along?
 We asked Dr Leher Singh from the National University of Singapore for some expert advice.
 She’s the Director of the Infant and Child Language Laboratory at NUS, so she knows her stuff!
 Here are Dr Singh’s six tips, based on research, to help your baby develop language (and remember, we’re not into mummy shaming around here, so don’t panic if you’ve done none of these things yet!)…

 1. Quantity matters